 - Training and personal development – volunteer’s motivations are met with appropriate tasks and those with extra support needs are enabled to volunteer wherever possible

 - Involving, rewarding and recognising volunteers – volunteers contribute to decision making and are fully involved in the organisations activities.
-Volunteers receive appropriate recognition for their efforts and we say…..THANK YOU!
+Volunteers receive appropriate recognition for their efforts and you say…..THANK YOU!

-We can support volunteer involving organisations based in Hertsmere and St Albans and District to recruit, manage and retain volunteers.
+We can support organisations who involve volunteers in their work, based in Hertsmere and St Albans and District to recruit, manage and retain volunteers.

 We help organisations develop volunteering opportunities and offer practical advice on all aspects of working with volunteers.